 Traditionally, states are responsible for setting speed limits.
-However, in the mid-1970s Congress withheld funds from states that had speed limits that were higher than 55 mph by passing the National Maximum Speed Law.
+However, in the mid-1970s Congress withheld funds from states that had speed limits higher than 55 mph by passing the National Maximum Speed Law.
 It was done for a couple of reasons:

-- As a response to the 1973 oil crisis, to reduce gasoline consumption.
-It was done since cars were thought to run more efficiently and use less gas at a speed of 55 mph (this effect on fuel efficiency has been heavily debated.)
+- Fuel economy: As a response to the 1973 oil crisis, it was considered a gas saver because cars were thought to run more efficiently and use less gas at a speed of 55 mph.
+This effect on fuel efficiency has been heavily debated.

-- Thought to increase safety.
-But the impact on safety is unclear as studies and opinions of safety advocates are mixed when it comes to speed limits for trucks.
+- Safety increase: The effect on safety is unclear as studies and opinions of safety advocates are mixed when it comes to speed limits for trucks.

-At the time, motorists widely disregarded the law, and in 1987 the requirements were changed for rural interstates and then completely repealed by 1995.
-Speed limit choices were again up to the states and today, 41 states have some portions of the roadway system that have speed limits of 70mph or higher.
+At the time, motorists widely disregarded the law.
+In 1987, the requirements were changed for rural interstates and then completely repealed by 1995.
+Speed limit choices were again up to the states, and in 2019, 41 states have some portions of the roadway system with speed limits of 70 mph or higher.

 In rare instances, such as for West Virginia, speed limits are not set by law, but by the Commissioner of the Division of Highways.
-In Rhode Island, speed limits not set by law, but by state traffic commission.
+In Rhode Island, speed limits are not set by law, but by the state traffic commission.
 The State Highway Safety Offices in each state can supply up-to-date information on individual state speed limits and transportation laws.

 *Guam does not have any Interstates.
 The maximum truck speed limit is 35 in rural areas, 15 in residential areas, 15 or 25 in school zones.